 Cons of refinancing

-- You might restart the clock on your mortgage: If you take out a new loan with a longer loan-term, you may end up spending a longer time paying off your loan then you would have originally.
+- You might restart the clock on your mortgage: If you take out a new loan with a longer loan term, you may spend a long time paying off your loan than you would have originally.

-- You’ll have to go through the loan application process all over again: Often, lenders will offer a streamlined version of the loan application process for refinances.
+- You’ll have to go through the loan application process repeatedly: lenders often offer a streamlined version of the loan application process for refinances.
 However, you will still have to hand in financial paperwork and have it reviewed by an underwriter.

 Still, if you have questions about whether or not refinancing is a good decision for you, you’ll want to talk to a lender who can review the particulars of your financial situation and give you sound advice.